 You can find out the exact value of your money in USD, using an online currency converter - but here’s a rough guide:

 - £1000 = $1,379

 - A$1000 = $772

 |Comparing basic cost of living||1 bedroom flat in city centre (monthly rent)||Lunch for 2 (3 courses, mid range restaurant)||Transportation (monthly pass)|

 |New York City, USA||$3,003||$75||$119|

 |San Francisco, USA||$3,271||$75||$73.50|

-Life in the USA is pretty pricey.
+The cost of living in USA per month is pretty pricey.
 The most expensive cities include San Francisco, New York, Boston and Los Angeles.
-However, there are still some well known places where life comes with reasonable price tag - Oklahoma City or Cincinnati for example, have much lower average costs than other large cities.
-Naturally, get out of the cities entirely, and you’ll find the cost of living is much lower.
+However, there are still some well known places where life comes with a reasonable price tag - Oklahoma City or Cincinnati for example, have much lower average costs than other large cities.
+The cheapest state to live in the United States is Mississippi¹.
+Naturally, get out of the cities entirely, and you’ll find the estimated livings costs are much lower.